NVIDIA

 UI: http://127.0.0.1:18789/?token=9b4c9a9c9f6905131327ce55b6d044bd53e0ec423dd6189e

-If you are using the DGX Station as the primary device, right-click on the URL in the UI section and select Open Link.
+Accessing the dashboard from DGX station as the primary device: right-click on the URL in the UI section and select Open Link.

 Accessing the dashboard from the host or a remote system: The dashboard URL (e.g. http://127.0.0.1:18789/?token=...) is inside the sandbox, so the host does not forward port 18789 by default.
 To reach it from your host or another machine, use SSH local port forwarding.
 From a machine that can reach the OpenShell gateway, run (replace gateway URL, sandbox-id, token, and gateway-name with values from your environment):